rsksmart/email-vc-issuer/README.md

   </a>
 </p>

-Use this tool to issue Verifiable Credential claming email and phone verifications
+Use this tool to issue Verifiable Credentials claming email and phone verifications.

 Try it out at [email-verifier.identity.rifos.org](https://email-verifier.identity.rifos.org/)